-According to AARP’s 2015 Caregiving in the U.S. Report, just over 34 million Americans provide unpaid care for someone over age 50.
+According to the Caregiving in the U.S. 2020 Report, 41.8 million Americans provide unpaid care for someone age 50 or older.
 Assuming responsibility for another person’s health, finances and happiness is, of course, a stressful undertaking.
 Complicating matters further, most of these informal caregivers are ill prepared for this role and have little support to assist them in their endeavors.
-This has turned into a growing public health issue as seniors live longer, require more intensive care and look to family members to help them remain in their own homes as they age.
+This has turned into a growing public health issue as seniors live longer, develop more chronic health conditions, require more intensive care and look to family members to help them remain in their own homes as they age.

-While helping a loved one manage their health and remain in the community can be very rewarding, caregivers often feel overburdened as they try to meet their care recipients’ needs, look after their own families and perform at work.
+While managing a loved one’s health and supporting their wish to age in place can be very rewarding, family caregivers often feel overburdened as they try to meet their care recipients’ needs, look after their own families and perform at work.
 Self-care is usually the first thing to drop off the priority list, but this can have devastating effects.

 The Emotional Effects of Caregiving

 When stress is short-lived, the results are rarely damaging.
 In fact, acute stress plays a key role in enhancing focus and motivation to help us power through challenges.
-However, when stress becomes a constant in life, it can become overwhelming.
+However, humans aren’t meant to endure elevated stress levels over the long term.
 There are already strong emotions at play when someone you love is ailing.
-Not only are family caregivers genuinely concerned for their loved ones’ wellbeing, but they also assume a certain degree of responsible for it.
+Not only are family caregivers genuinely concerned for their loved ones’ well-being, but they also assume a certain degree of responsibility for it.
 Pressure to perform often comes from the care recipient, other family members, medical professionals and oneself.

 Over time, these emotions and the intense pressure can transform into feelings of anger, resentment, frustration and exhaustion.
-Since there is minimal support available to caregivers, loneliness and sadness can also arise.
+Since there is often minimal support available to caregivers, loneliness and sadness can also arise.
 Most family caregivers do not anticipate how long their responsibilities will last.
-The average duration of this role is 3.7 years, but those caring for individuals with progressive chronic conditions like Alzheimer’s disease and other forms of dementia can end up providing care for a decade or longer.
+The average duration is 4.5 years, but those caring for individuals with progressive chronic conditions like Alzheimer’s disease or Parkinson’s disease can end up in this role for a decade or longer.